x3zapper/tp/docs/UserGuide.md

 ### Deleting a person: `delete`

-Deletes the specified person from the customer relation book.
+Deletes the specified person from the contact list.

 Format: `delete INDEX`